Gayle and Tom Benson Heart Valve Center

-Treating or replacing damaged heart valves is like anything else–the more times you do it, the better you are at it.
-The multi-disciplinary team at the Ochsner Heart Valve Center routinely performs a high volume of both traditional open heart surgery and minimally invasive trans-catheter valve repair and replacements.
+Every year, more than five million people in America are diagnosed with heart valve disease and structural heart disease.
+Fortunately, open heart surgery is no longer the only solution.
+The multi-disciplinary team at the Ochsner Heart Valve Center performs a high volume of both traditional open-heart surgery and minimally invasive trans-catheter valve repair and replacements.
 As one of the original TAVR centers, our team has as much experience as anyone in the world.

 Our highly experienced team of cardiac surgeons has long been the referral center for the Gulf South for complex valvular heart disease and aortic aneurysm repair.
-The myriad of conditions they treat are listed in the "Treatment in Testing" tab.

 Your heart has four valves that keep blood flowing in the proper direction: the tricuspid, pulmonary, mitral and aortic.
 With heart valve disease, one or more of the valves in your heart doesn't open and/or close as it should, disrupting the blood flow through your heart to your body.